Behind Blue Eyes: Composition

+Release

 The version of "Behind Blue Eyes" released on Who's Next in 1971 was the second version the band recorded; the first was recorded at the Record Plant in New York on 18 March 1971 and features Al Kooper on Hammond organ.
 The original version was released as a bonus track on the 1995 CD reissue of the album.

 "Behind Blue Eyes" was initially considered for a UK single release, but Townshend claimed that the song was "too much out of character" for the British singles market.
 However, the song did eventually see a single release in France, Belgium, the United States and the Netherlands.
-Backed with "My Wife" in the US and "Going Mobile" in Europe, the song reached #34 on the Billboard Hot 100 and #24 on Cashbox, with the latter calling it "another Townshend masterpiece in traditional Who fashion."
+Backed with "My Wife" in the US and "Going Mobile" in Europe, the song reached number 34 on the Billboard Hot 100 and number 24 on Cashbox, with the latter calling it "another Townshend masterpiece in traditional Who fashion."

-Pete Townshend has also recorded two solo versions of the song.
-The original demo of the song was featured on the Scoop album.
-The demo along with a newer recording of the song featuring an orchestral backing was featured in The Lifehouse Chronicles.

-Composition

-The song starts with a solo voice singing over an arpeggiated acoustic guitar in the key of E minor, and a bass guitar and ethereal harmonies are added.
-Eventually, the song breaks out into a full-scale rock anthem, with a second theme being introduced near the end, before a brief reprise of the quieter first theme.
-Songs written in alternating sections were a feature of Townshend's writing of the period, going back at least to Tommy, where the technique was used in "Christmas" and "Go to the Mirror!"
-The guitar riff at the end of the rock anthem section is also used after the bridge during the song "Won't Get Fooled Again", perhaps serving as a link between the two songs when both were intended to be parts of a single rock opera.
+Critical reception

 Record World said that the band "slows the pace considerably until its break.
 Then the guys get down to some smashing, crashing British rock & roll."